OfficeDev/office-js-docs-pr/docs/develop/add-in-manifests.md

 * Describe itself by providing an ID, version, description, display name, and default locale.

-* Specify the images used for branding the Add-in and iconography used for [Add-in Commands][] in the Office Ribbon.
+* Specify the images used for branding the add-in and iconography used for [add-in commands][] in the Office Ribbon.

 * Specify how the add-in integrates with Office, including any custom UI, such as ribbon buttons the add-in creates.